In the News 2023

 Philly Inquirer, September 18, 2023

-Doctors sound alarm about child nicotine poisoning as vapes flood the U.S. market
+Doctors sound the alarm about child nicotine poisoning as vapes flood the U.S. market

 Washington State Standard, September 6, 2023